hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 Spring Boot 1.4 introduced a new annotation `@SpringBootTest` to unite the old `@IntegrationTest`, `@WebIntegrationTest`, `@SpringApplicationConfiguration` etc, in before versions.

-A `webEnvironment` property in the `@SpringBootTest` is use for deciding if set up a web environment for test.
+A `webEnvironment` property of `@SpringBootTest` is use for deciding if set up a web environment for test.

 There are some configuration options of the `webEnvironment`.